ckuhl/ckuhl.com/flatpages/blog/feeding-the-readers.md

 ---
     title: Feed-ing the Readers
     created: 2017-12-07 18:12 -5
     updated: 2017-12-07 18:12 -5
     published: True
     tags:
       - news
       - dev
       - tweet+
 ...

-Initially an MVP[^1], I have been progressively fleshing out my blog as I have time, usually with whatever catches my fancy.
-My latest (re)discovery on this front has been RSS[^2] feeds.
+Initially an MVP, I have been progressively fleshing out my blog as I have time, usually with whatever catches my fancy.
+My latest (re)discovery on this front has been RSS feeds.
 Being able to keep up-to-date on blogs that post infrequently is beneficial to me.
 Not only because I can keep up on content I care about, but also because this form of passive following allows me to use the internet less.